 I was recently interacting with our pre-sales team for a large MPLS deployment and was reading the network design that was proposed.
 I saw that they had suggested IS-IS over OSPF as the IGP to use at the core.
 One of the reasons cited was the inherent security that IS-IS provides by running natively over the Layer 2.
 Another was that IS-IS is more modular and thus easier to extend as compared to OSPF.
-OSPF, its alleged is very rigid and required a complete protocol rewrite to support something as basic as IPv6!
-Then there was this overload feature that IS-IS provides which can signal memory overload that does not exist in OSPF and finally a point about IS-IS showing superior scalability (faster convergence).
+OSPF, its alleged is very rigid and required a complete protocol rewrite to support something as basic as IPv6!🙂 Then there was this overload feature that IS-IS provides which can signal memory overload that does not exist in OSPF and finally a point about IS-IS showing superior scalability (faster convergence).
 In case you’re intrigued about the last point, as i clearly was, then it was explained that IS-IS uses just one Link State Packet (LSP) per level for exchanging the routing information.
 This LSP contains many TLVs, each of which represents a piece of routing information.
-OSPF on the other hand, needs to originate multiple LSAs, one for each type and thus is a lot more chatty and thus not suitable for large flat networks.
+OSPF on the other hand, needs to originate multiple LSAs, one for each type and as a consequence is a lot more chattier and hence not suitable for large flat networks.

 I personally dont agree to any one of the reasons listed above and anyone who favors IS-IS over OSPF for the above reasons is patently mistaken.
 These are all extremely weak arguments and have mostly been overtaken by reality.
 Lets look at each one by one.